Compute

 4. After setting the parameters, click send to send the request.
 The result will be displayed in Response.

 • Inference result using text input: Figure 6 shows an example.
 The request body contains meta and data.
 If the request contains uuid, uuid will be returned in the response.
 Otherwise, uuid is left blank. data contains a resp_data array for the inference results of one or multiple pieces of input data.
-The parameters of each result are determined by the AI application, for example, sepal_length and predictresult in this example.
+The parameters of each result are determined by the model, for example, sepal_length and predictresult in this example.

 Figure 5 File inference result